NielMc/convert-streamlit-to-django/README.md

 ## Streamlit App User Interface
 ### Page 1: ML UI
-* User Interface with inputs (flower measurements) as numerical fields and prediction as a statement, indicating the predicted species class and the probability of each species.
+* User Interface with inputs (flower petal and sepal levels) as numerical fields and prediction as a statement, indicating the predicted species class and the probability of each species.
 * There is a button to save locally the measurements.

 ### Page 2: Data Visualization
-* Pairplot colored by species with multi-select menu listing all variables but species
+* Pairplot colored by species
-* 3D scatter plot colored by species with 3 menus, where each menu has list of all variables but species
+* 3D scatter plot colored by species
 * Correlation Heatmap using all variables

 ### Page 3: ML model: ClfIrisSpecies
-* Button to fit and save a ML model.
-Once finished, the model is evaluated on train and test set.
+* The ML pipeline is evaluated on train and test set.

 ## Django App User Interface
 * It contains *Page 1 and Page 2* from Streamlit App User Interface